Gentachik/SpringMVC-First-Project/README.md

 # SpringMVC-First-Project
 My first spring MVC project.
+# Here you can:
-* Here you can create a person.
+* Create a person.
 * Update person's information.
 * Delete person from the data.